 Growth

-When savers are still some way from retirement.
+Growth - when you're still some way from retirement.

 In this stage these funds invest in a mix of investments designed to grow your pension pot.